 LINK TO FAMILY WEBSITE

-in the later 1800s.
+after the arrival of the railway in the mid-1800s.
 Elizabeth was the only Scarborough

-"native" - she was descended from the Stringer family who we have so
+"native" - she was descended from the Stringer (cordwainer) family whose

-far traced back in the St Mary Parish Records to the 1700s.
+marriages and christenings were recorded in the St Mary Parish Records

 parish church of St Mary used to be twice as long, until civil war